crocs-muni/scrutiny/README.md

 ## Limitations

 SCRUTINY is limited by the tools it depends on.
-Selection from multiple connected smart cards is not supported.
-Please, have at most one card connected to the PC while performing SCRUTINY.
+Selection from multiple connected smart cards in the measurement script is not supported.
+Please, have at most one card connected to the PC while performing SCRUTINY Measure for Java Cards.